 Can I drive in Puerto Rico with a US license plate?

 Yes, you can drive in Puerto Rico with a US license plate.
 Puerto Rico is a territory of the United States that recognizes all valid US driver's licenses, meaning your state license is sufficient to drive legally on the island.
-This also extends to vehicles with US license plates as long as they meet local requirements and the driver has a Puerto Rico DL or a valid U.S. driver's license.
-For more information, refer to the Puerto Rico DMV website, pr.gov USA, which offers detailed guidelines for drivers.
+This also extends to vehicles with US license plates, as long as they meet local requirements and the driver has a Puerto Rico license.
+This process may require an online application or additional documentation if you're applying for a Puerto Rico driver's license renewal.

 Is it easy to drive in Puerto Rico?